Level/abstract-level/README.md

 - `keyEncoding`: custom key encoding for this operation, used to encode the `keys`.
 - `valueEncoding`: custom value encoding for this operation, used to decode values.

 The `callback` function will be called with an error if the operation failed.
 If successful the first argument will be `null` and the second argument will be an array of values with the same order as `keys`.
 If a key was not found, the relevant value will be `undefined`.
 If no callback is provided, a promise is returned.

-### `db.put(key, value[, options], callback)`
+### `db.put(key, value[, options][, callback])`

-Store a new entry or overwrite an existing entry.
+Add a new entry or overwrite an existing entry.
 The optional `options` object may contain:

 - `keyEncoding`: custom key encoding for this operation, used to encode the `key`.
 - `valueEncoding`: custom value encoding for this operation, used to encode the `value`.

-The `callback` function will be called with no arguments if the operation is successful or with an `Error` if putting failed for any reason.
+The `callback` function will be called with no arguments if the operation was successful or with an error if it failed.
+If no callback is provided, a promise is returned.

-### `db.del(key[, options], callback)`
+### `db.del(key[, options][, callback])`

-Delete an entry.
+Delete an entry by `key`.
 The optional `options` object may contain:

 - `keyEncoding`: custom key encoding for this operation, used to encode the `key`.

-The `callback` function will be called with no arguments if the operation is successful or with an `Error` if deletion failed for any reason.
+The `callback` function will be called with no arguments if the operation was successful or with an error if it failed.
+If no callback is provided, a promise is returned.

-### `db.batch(operations[, options], callback)`
+### `db.batch(operations[, options][, callback])`

 Perform multiple _put_ and/or _del_ operations in bulk.
 The `operations` argument must be an `Array` containing a list of operations to be executed sequentially, although as a whole they are performed as an atomic operation.